muhammad-fiaz/nextapi/readme.md

 </div>

-**Note: This project is currently in Active Development. so if you like to improve or want to add more features and enhancements, you can contribute on [GitHub repository.](http://github.com/muhammad-fiaz/nextapi/) by forking. make sure to star ⭐ the repository if you like it!**
+**Note: This project is currently in Active Development. so if you like to improve or want to add more features and enhancements, you can contribute on [GitHub repository.](http://github.com/muhammad-fiaz/nextapi/) by forking. make sure to star '⭐' the repository if you like it !**

 NextAPI is a Rust crate library designed to streamline RESTful API interactions.
 It emphasizes efficiency, reliability, and scalability for developers.